Do Go On - 400 - The Millennium Dome Heist

 I love it so much.

-On the day of the rugby look out and see all these cops doing
+And they look on the day of the Robbie look out and see all these cops doing these training exercises.

 Yeah.